 The Setup Wizard can walk you through some important settings of the device.
-If you don't want to use the Setup Wizard at that moment, click Exit.
+If you don't want to use the Setup Wizard at that moment, click the Exit button.

 Step 1 Configure the date and time on the Date and Time Setup interface.